Armando1514/Polkadot-Observer/backend/README.md

 Now you can access the backend on http://localhost:3001/

+## Swagger
+There is a file called openapi.yaml, you can use this website: https://editor.swagger.io/ to read the specifications of the APIs.

 ## E2E Tests

 You first need to run an instance of mongodb locally,